 Resources for Readers & Educators

-Educators & nonprofit organizations may request donation copies for classroom use via the Contact page.
+Educators & nonprofit organizations may request donation copies for classroom and community use via the Contact page.

 To support educational outreach, we are developing Reader and Educator guides to encourage readers and students to share their own cultural and family histories.

 The themes of oppression, disenfranchisement and injustice presented in A Wounded Deer Leaps Highest are tragically present in our current society.
 We hope the book will encourage reflection and discussion of how our histories of civil rights are acutely relevant to the profound challenges to humanity and morality we all face today.

 - What does the title mean to you?

 - Do you like the title?
 (The original title was The Book of Asa)